johnny-zhang-1/Chess/README.md

 ### Program Purpose:
-The purpose of the program is to display a two player chess game that takes input from a text line and selecting pieces from left clicking(You can play the game by yourself if you're lonely or just trying to experience how to defend your own moves and how to counter the counter).
+The purpose of the program is to display a two player chess game that takes input from a text line and selects pieces from left clicking(You can play the game by yourself if you're lonely or just trying to experience how to defend your own moves and how to counter the counter).
 The program appeals to anyone who plays chess, as it provides entertainment and practice for both chess players.

 ### Instructions:
 The two players will play on the same device.\
 Users will be able to input moves on a text line.
 First, the white player will select a piece to move and then the piece selected will appear on the top right corner.
 Upon selecting the piece, an auto generated line of text appears in the text field on the top left corner of the GUI to prompt for a move.
 Only enter the position you want to move to(eg. c4).
-For example, typing "e4" will move the piece at it's current position to e4.
+For example, typing "e4" will move the piece at its current position to e4.